 Gregorio Allegri (1582 - 1652) was a singer in the Papal Chapel from 6th December 1629, until his death on 17th February 1652.
 He is almost exclusively known for his falsobordone setting of Psalm 51 (Vulgate Psalm 50), the Miserere mei, despite numerous other worthy compositions.
 Most will know this choral work for its haunting top C, sung by one voice in a small choir, and the sweeping harmony of the larger choir, separated by simple plain chant, and also the myths surrounding its performance by the Sistine Chapel Choir.
 But Allegri's original is far removed from this received version, so what has happened over the years to transform the work?

 History beguiles us with tales of secret ornamentation – the so called abbellimenti – never written down, but simply passed from performer to performer in the Papal Chapel.
 It was de rigeur for those on the Grand Tour in the 18th century to hear the work in the Sistine Chapel during Holy Week.
 Many have expounded on the piece's beauty and uniqueness.
-Several untrue myths have grown up around the piece, such as the idea that the Pope forbade cyoping of the work was an excommunicable offence.
-Despite this, Mozart is supposed to have copied the work after hearing it performed, although knowing Mozart, it is neither surprising that he was able to copy the work, nor that he risked the consequences.
-No copy survives by his hand.
+Several untrue myths have grown up around the piece, such as the idea that the Pope forbade cyoping of the work, punishable by excommunication; and that the young Mozart supposedly copying the work after hearing it performed.

 Although rumours of the work's inauthenticity abound, very few people have heard the work performed differently, and even fewer will be so bold as to suggest exactly what a replacement should be.
 That having been said, many people will prefer the ‘Top C’ version, and not care whether it is authentic or not.